svonhauske/Interaction-Design-in-The-Wild/README.md

 ## Central Park Zoo
 03/04/2019

-While visiting the zoo, I decided to observe lemurs, because there were no foxes I could observe.
+During my visit to the Central Park Zoo, I decided to observe lemurs, because there were no foxes I could observe.
 The type of lemurs they have is Ruffed Lemurs, and they can be found in the [Tropic Zone: The Rainforest Exhibit](https://centralparkzoo.com/exhibits/tropic-zone-the-rainforest).

 ![blackandwhiteruffedlemur_za_4722-b](https://user-images.githubusercontent.com/43420227/53779365-d4bec280-3ecd-11e9-90ab-d3d0615150eb.jpg)

 ![black-and-white ruffed lemur image4 - alex cearns](https://user-images.githubusercontent.com/43420227/53779367-d5575900-3ecd-11e9-813e-50b25beb9af5.jpg)

+### Ethogram

+I had a hard time trying to observe these lemurs because they are incredibly fast and they move all over the place.
+I went from trying to do my ethogram right there to try to record them, but that wasn't completely successful either.
+I kept losing the lemur I had chosen to follow because they either jumped behind a tree and I no longer was sure I was following the same one when it came from behind it, or sometimes I couldn't move around because people were watching the lemurs.
+I have several short clips of different lemurs, but I did successfully follow the same one for 12 minutes and 35 seconds.
+For this round of ethograms, I decided to do instantaneous sampling with my time interval being 30 seconds.

+I was not a fan of the instantaneous sampling because I observed so many interesting behaviors that I wanted to put down, but they would happen in between my intervals.
+I think even though continuous is hard to do, it is my favorite technique so far.